slbouknight/medical-treatment/README.md

 # Personalized Medicine: Redefining Cancer Treatment (Kaggle 2017)
-Predict the effect of Genetic Variants to enable Personalized Medicine
+Predict the effect of Genetic Variants to enable Personalized Medicine.
+Utilizes Machine Learning and some Natural Language Processing techniques.

 ## Problem Statement
 A lot has been said during the past several years about how precision medicine and, more concretely, how genetic testing is going to disrupt the way diseases like cancer are treated.